SoftBank swings back to quarterly profit with $7.7 billion gain

 Now some of these valuations are beginning to recover, pushing the Vision Fund unit to an investment gain of 608 billion yen.
 The unit has been in the black in four of the last five quarters.

+"After we were making large losses in the Vision Funds, we were very conservative.
+So now we were able to generate good profits as a result of learning from that," SoftBank Chief Financial Officer Yoshimitsu Goto said after the earnings release.

+"Our investment gains were very strong this quarter," Goto said, adding he has high hopes for companies in its investment portfolio that are at the late stages ready for public listings.

-The two Vision funds also fully or partially exited investments to the tune of $1.85 billion.
+The two Vision funds fully or partially exited investments to the tune of $1.85 billion.
+It made full exits from 10 portfolio companies including Chinese artificial intelligence firm SenseTime and India's payment firm PayTm.

 SoftBank and its Vision Fund investment vehicles have had few opportunities to monetise holdings amid a muted IPO market in recent years, excepting the blockbuster listing of chip designer Arm in September 2023.